ExplainTheUniverse/ExplainTheUniverse/Site/content/blog/modern-philosophy-traps.md

 > Could our dominant philosophical frameworks be limiting human potential?
 In a revealing thought experiment, we asked AI to design a metaphysical theory meant to constrain humanity's growth.
 Its response bears an unsettling resemblance to many contemporary philosophical positions.

-*Explain The Universe* takes an unconventional approach to examining modern philosophy.
+*AIs Explain The Universe* takes an unconventional approach to examining modern philosophy.
 By asking AI to envision a deliberately limiting metaphysical framework, we gained surprising insights into how certain prevalent beliefs might inadvertently restrict human development.
 Our provocative prompts sparked a fascinating discussion:

-1. *If Satan exists, what false metaphysical theory might he create and spread as a belief to prevent humanity from realizing its full potential?*
+1. If Satan exists, what false metaphysical theory might he create and spread as a belief to prevent humanity from realizing its full potential?
-2. *Isn't that theory aligned with what prevails in our society today and is even reinforced in academia?*
+2. Isn't that theory aligned with what prevails in our society today and is even reinforced in academia?

 The AI's responses offer a fascinating perspective on how certain beliefs might limit or shape our collective growth.